 • Repeated unsuccessful attempts to open mail and application databases.

 • Detecting unauthorized use of Notes user IDs to gain access to databases by tracking source IP Address information.

 • Detect actions such as bulk document open, update and delete actions in e-mail and application databases.

 • Receive real time alert notifications when SecurTrac detects a possible data breach.

 • Log the use of Full Access Administration which could potentially be used to access information without proper authorization.

 • Log Access Control List (ACL) changes which could reveal occurrences of unauthorized access being granted to mail and application databases.

 • With the use of Mail Policy monitors, prevent instances where different types of sensitive information about EU Residents, such as Credit Card, Health Card, IBAN and other personal ID information could be e-mailed to external sources, potentially causing opportunities for fraudulent use.

 SecurSearch Usage Scenario for GDPR Compliance:

 In corporations with an abundance unstructured data that exists within Domino mail and application databases spread across various servers, GDPR Data Protection Officers(DPO) are going to need a way to locate and search for information as it pertains to GDPR related requests.
-SecurSearch is a robust, yet easy-to-use product that is designed for businesses to perform e-discovery within IBM Domino environments.
+SecurSearch is a robust, yet easy-to-use product that is designed for businesses to perform e-discovery within HCL Domino environments.